/>

 Wellbeing activities for war widows, defence and veteran families.
 South Australia and Queensland war widows.

-Our first wellbeing activities in South Australia and Queensland
+Our first wellbeing activities in Adelaide and Townsville

-With the recent folding of War Widows South Australia Inc., war widows in the area might have felt some uncertainty and concerns about losing the connections they had built over the years with other war widows in their community.
-The unique friendships and strong community that grows amongst war widows and veteran families who share similar experiences are essential to their wellbeing; in our view it could not cease due to our sister organisation ceasing operations.
-This is why we have made it a priority to initiate service delivery focusing on social connection and peer-to-peer support for war widows and veteran families in this area and beyond.
+With the recent closure of War Widows South Australia Inc., war widows in the area might have felt worried about losing the connections they had built over the years with other war widows in their community.
+The unique friendships and strong community that grows amongst war widows and veteran families who share similar experiences, are essential to their wellbeing.
+This is why we expanded our services to ensure war widows in SA continued to have a home.

-Adelaide veteran family dinner and war widows walk
+Adelaide war widows walk and veteran family dinner

 We held our first wellbeing activity on 27 March with war widows gathering for a morning walk through the Adelaide Botanic Gardens, followed by lunch.
-The war widows walk gave those in attendance an introduction to what our wellbeing program and activities are all about— a day for you and a day to connect.
+The war widows walk gave those in attendance an introduction to what our social connection and wellbeing activities are all about: moments for themselves and to connect with their peers.

-Later that evening, war widows and veteran families came together for a veteran family dinner.
-We were pleased to bring families of current and former Australian Defence Force (ADF) members, including war widows, together in person.
-The family dinner gave attendees a chance to connect with others who share similar experiences and to meet our team for the first time.
+Later that evening, war widows and veteran families came together for a dinner.
+We were pleased to bring families of current and former Australian Defence Force (ADF) members, including war widows and mothers of veterans, together in person.
+The dinner gave families a chance to connect with others who share similar experiences and to meet our team for the first time.

-This dinner marked an important step in extending our wellbeing activities to South Australia, offering a space for war widows, defence and veteran families to meet and grow meaningful connections as different generations shared stories.
+This dinner marked an important step in extending our support to SA, offering a space for war widows and veteran families to meet and grow meaningful connections.
 It was also an important step for our team to meet local widows and families and better understand the support they need.
 Held at Pirate Life Brewing in Port Adelaide, the dinner was relaxed and the atmosphere welcoming and joyful; as one of our young attendee said, “I can see the happiness.”

-The wellbeing team has planned to return to Adelaide twice in May to deliver another dinner and further wellbeing activities.
-Those visits are being happily welcomed by local widows and families, allowing us to connect with more of them and to reach those who missed out last time, because every veteran family deserves this opportunity.
+The wellbeing team also organised two additional visits to Adelaide in May and delivered another dinner and further wellbeing activities to engage the community.
+Those visits are being happily welcomed by local widows and families, allowing us to connect with more of them and to reach those who missed out last time, because every widow and veteran family deserves this opportunity.

 Townsville guided meditation

-We recognise that there is limited specialised support in some areas for family members of current or former serving personnel of the ADF.
-By delivering this targeted support in both Adelaide and Townsville, we aimed to address an unmet need and hoped to strengthen the wellbeing of the broader veteran family community.
+In delivering this targeted support in both Adelaide and Townsville, we aimed to address unmet needs for war widows and veteran families, with the mission to strengthen the wellbeing of the broader veteran family community.

-With the support of the same Government Grants, and attendees’ positive responses to our delivered activities, our team is busy planning additional activities outside of NSW and the ACT.
+With the support of the Government Grants, and following attendees’ positive responses to our delivered activities, our team is busy planning additional activities outside of NSW and the ACT.
 We listen to our members’ feedback and aim to provide activities that cater to a variety of people, ages, and interests.
 If you are a widow or family member of a veteran, we encourage you to join us at our next free activity in person, and online.
+Find an activity you like on our wellbeing activity page.

 Subscribe to our Wellbeing Newsletter so you are the first to know about upcoming activities!